thewebdev/opera-extension-am/README.md

 The extension doesn't handle your Google Adsense login and thus never needs to know your sign in email or password.
 It also doesn't store your sign in details anywhere.

 2. **Simple, Effective Design**
-The colours indicate whether your earnings have improved or not.
+The colour of the earning data indicate whether your earnings have improved or not.
 Red indicates a drop in earning, while green indicates an improvement.

 3. **Automatic Updates**
 Once you have logged in, Google Adsense Monitor downloads new Adsense earnings data every 15 minutes.